nwjs/chromium.src/docs/security/sheriff.md

   asks reporters to **attach files directly**, not in zip or other archives, and not hosted at an external resource (e.g. Google Cloud Storage).
-If the report mentions an online demo hosted somewhere, make sure the reporters attach the the source code for the demo as well.
+If the report mentions an online demo hosted somewhere, make sure the reporters attach the source code for the demo as well.
 * **If the bug is a security bug, but is only applicable to Chrome OS**:
 	* The Chrome OS Security team now has their own sheriffing rotation.
 To get bugs into their triage queue, just set OS to the single value of "Chrome".